 General public relations degrees include coursework in public relations writing, multimedia, marketing, research, and audience analysis.
-However, there are more specialized public relations programs that offer additional courses that help the student gain knowledge in a specific related field of study and some programs even require a more extensive in-depth study through a minor.
+However, some more specialized public relations programs offer additional courses that help students gain knowledge in a specific field of study.
+Some programs even require a more extensive in-depth study through a minor.
 Common types of public relations degrees include:

 Bachelor of Science in Public Relations

-This’s the most general type of public relations degrees.
-The students will learn different writing styles, social media tactics and principles of communication.
+This’s the most general type of public relations degree.
+The students will learn different writing styles, social media tactics, and principles of communication.
 Moreover, topics like group communication, crisis management, event planning, and the ability to conduct valuable research in the field are also touched upon.
 Coursework in marketing and advertising is usually offered too.

 Bachelor of Arts in Public Relations and Marketing Communications

 Almost all public relations programs include courses in marketing but this specialized program places even more emphasis on marketing.
 You’ll gain experience in fields like graphic design and media arts.
-Courses include Organizational Communication, introduction to graphic design, visual communications, financial aspects of business, and principles of marketing.
+Courses include Organizational Communication, introduction to graphic design, visual communications, financial aspects of business, and marketing principles.